My Blogging Essentials or What I Use To Blog

 I’ve thought about using my phone to leave voice notes but I can’t stand listening to my voice.
 I’d much rather write down my thoughts. that said, it’s taken some time to realize that I have to write all ideas down and that I won’t remember all of them.

-20 Mike - Saving Money Today
+• Mike - Saving Money Today says

 I’ve left myself voicemails too if I was in the car or something and didn’t want to forget something.

 The voice software is actually for writing.
-Like you speak into a microphone and it writes in Word, Notepad, or even Wordpress.
+Like you speak into a microphone and it writes in Word, Notepad, or even WordPress.
 It might help productivity wise.
 I’m thinking of Dragon Naturally Speaking, but we’ll see.

 I know, I was just saying another voice suggestion.
 A voice recognition program is great if you use it.
 With the kids running around here half the time it probably couldn’t translate well!

-22 Barb Friedberg
+11. Barb Friedberg says

 Hi-Thanks for suggesting evernote, I’ll have to check it out.
 I use most of the rest-I too have a notebook for ideas.
-The only problem with the notebook is that it keeps multiplying and now I have about 4 notebooks filled with ideas, as well as tons of ideas on delicious and on my thumb drive! :)
+The only problem with the notebook is that it keeps multiplying and now I have about 4 notebooks filled with ideas, as well as tons of ideas on delicious and on my thumb drive! 🙂

 Plus, such a good post, it’s going in my round up!